Julien-Wiegandt/ToDo_JEE/README.md

 # ToDo_JEE
 ### The project
-Here we have a ToDo list web app using JEE, Gradle frameworks, TomCat server and MySQL database.
+Here we have a ToDo list web app using JEE and Gradle frameworks, TomCat server and MySQL database.

 Deployed on heroku -> https://todo-jee.herokuapp.com/